- Purchasing Tickets

 - Influencing unacceptable behaviour.

-If you do not respect these guidelines, Mozilla may take corrective action, including removing you from MozFest and prohibiting you from attending this or any future MozFests.
+If you do not respect these guidelines, Mozilla may take corrective action, including removing you from MozFest and prohibiting you from attending this and/or any future MozFests or other Mozilla events.
 If removed from MozFest, you will not receive any refund for tickets purchased.

-MozFest events, including community sessions and participation in Slack discussions, may be recorded (for example, by video, photographic or audio recording) and published for access and use by MozFest participants or the general public.
-Please contact us if you would like instructions on how to indicate that you do not wish to be included in published recordings.
+MozFest events, including community sessions and participation in Slack discussions, may be livestreamed and/or recorded (for example, by video, photographic or audio recording) and published for access and use by MozFest participants or the general public.
+Please turn off your video and microphone on Zoom (or other teleconferencing platform) if you do not wish to be recorded.
+If you have any questions about recording of events, please contact us at [email@example.com](mailto:firstname.lastname@example.org).

 For all other Submissions, you agree to the following in connection with each: